 The structure and content of urban mitigation research

 The results of our search query indicate that the urban mitigation literature is substantial (8,120 publications) and fast growing (20.5% per year; see Supplementary Materials Figure 1).
-This growth is sufficiently rapid such that already more than 3000 studies have appeared since AR5 (2008-) and have therefore not been assessed by the IPCC directly or indirectly.
-As compared to a simpler identification of the “core” urban mitigation literature (e.g. combining synonyms for “urban”, “mitigation” and “policies”), our targeted search within sectors identifies substantially more literature (8,120 compared to 610).
+Already more than 3000 studies have appeared since AR5 (2008-) and have therefore not been assessed by the IPCC directly or indirectly.
+Whereas a basic query for urban mitigation literature (e.g. combining synonyms for “urban”, “mitigation” and “policies”) results in only 610 publications, our structured search for papers related to buildings, transportation, urban form and waste yields substantially more (and relevant) papers (8,120).

 25 latent topics in this document set are identified by the topic model, described in Table 1.
 The largest topic – planning and governance (#1) – well represents the policy and planning aspects of urban mitigation that were an explicit condition in our search.
 Building energy consumption (#2) is also a large topic, but this may reflect the fact that building topics are more aggregated (fewer) in this model, in contrast to transport, which has considerably more granularity due to its relatively larger set of documents.